zushenyan/eng-note/tenses/future/README.md

   - `By the time she moves out, I will have been living here for 1 year` (`I have been living here for 11 months before she moves out` In contract to `present perfect continuous` to make numbers easier.)
 - Action Finished Before A Point In The Future (use with `when + present simple`, `by the time + present simple`)
   - `When you see me, I will have been studying all day , so I will be tired.`
+- Assumption
+  - `Sam didn't come home last night.
+He'll have been working all night to get his report finished on time.`